When you’re in Naples, you won’t want to miss the island of Capri.

 How to get to Capri from Naples

-➡️ By ferry: from the port of Molo Beverello, tickets can be purchased directly from the ticket office or via the on-site terminals.
+➡️ By ferry: departing from the Molo Beverello port in Naples, you can buy your tickets directly from the ticket offices or via the on-site terminals.
 The NLG and Caremar companies offer regular departures, generally from 7 a.m. to 6 p.m. depending on the season.
 Prices range from €30 to €50, with crossing times from 45 minutes (NLG) to 1h30 (Caremar).
-In high season, there is often a long queue to board: arriving a little early is recommended.
+In high season, there are often long queues to board: arriving a little early is recommended.

-➡️ You can also opt for an organized tour including transport and a cruise around Capri.
-This is a practical solution if you want to centralize everything.
+⛵ You can also opt for an organized tour including transport and a visit to Capri and Anacapri, as well as a cruise around Capri + free time, from Naples (in several languages: French, English, Italian, Spanish).
+This is a practical solution and the most complete tour if you want to centralize everything.

 How do I get from Sorrento to Capri?